benchase33/blog_copy/_posts/2022-07-18-prop_scores.md

 <img src="https://benchase33.github.io/testing.github.io/assets/prop_scores_img/ages.png">
 </p>

 Our matching process removed all subjects below the age of 40 and above the age of 60.
 Although our original population included subjects between the ages of 20 and 80, our conclusions would **only** pertain to people between ages 40 and 60.
 In general, new populations of matched pairs will have many differences (e.g., age, height, weight, race) and it is important these differences are included in reported conclusions.
+If the characteristics of the population didn't change, there would have been little need for matching in the first place.

 In our example, we matched untreated subjects to treated subjects.
-This created a new population which was similar to the treated population.
+This created a new population similar to the treated population.
 We could have also matched treated subjects to untreated subjects, which would create a new population similar to the untreated population.
 This is an important distinction because, in general, the treated and untreated populations will be different.
 If, for instance, treated people tend to be taller and untreated people tend to be heavier, the population for which your conclusion holds will differ depending on which direction you match.
 This decision typically depends on the purpose of your research project.

 In short, propensity score matching typically yields conclusions that **only hold for a subset** of your original population.
+Extending your findings to other populations is known as *external validity* or *portability*

 ## Tradeoffs